China Merchants Group: Early history

 By 1877, the company was still not turning a profit and a decision was taken to expand the fleet significantly in an attempt to break the foreign shipping companies' virtual monopoly on the China coastal trading routes.
 The company purchased the entire fleet of 17 vessels from the Shanghai Steam Navigation Company whose agents were the old-established American Treaty-port traders, Russell & Company.

-In 1885, Sheng Xuanhuai was named the company's Director-General General to improve its fortunes, following the departure of Tang Jingxing for other industrial projects.
+In 1885, Sheng Xuanhuai was named the company's director-general General to improve its fortunes, following the departure of Tang Jingxing for other industrial projects.

 During the Sino-French War of 1884-85, ownership of the ships was temporarily transferred to Russell & Co. in order to avoid seizure by French forces, but after hostilities had ceased, they were purchased back by CMSNCo., for the same price they had been sold for.

 The company enjoyed profitability for a few years under Sheng's directorship and began paying out annual dividends.
 However, by 1904, the company's finances had once again slipped into losses.
-Sheng, who had appointed a whole series of corrupt cronies to the management during his tenure, was eased out of control in 1911 when Dr. Wu Ting-fang took over as Managing Director with a view to reorganizing the company.
+Sheng, who had appointed a whole series of corrupt cronies to the management during his tenure, was eased out of control in 1911 when Dr. Wu Ting-fang took over as managing director with a view to reorganizing the company.

-By 1912, the fleet size of the company had grown to 29 coastal and river steamers, all manned by foreign (mainly British) captains.
+By 1912, the fleet size of the company had grown to 29 coastal and river steamers, all crewed by foreign (mainly British) captains.

 During the early 20th century up until the time of the revolution, there was a long and continual power struggle between Sheng and the various shareholders over control of the company.
 Following the revolution, in June 1913, shareholders of the CMSNCo. agreed to a scheme for the company to be reorganized with a new constitution.
 The company at this time possessed 31 ships and owned wharves and property in some 20 Chinese ports, with total assets valued at an estimated 25 million taels of silver.

 Following Sheng's death in 1916, Li Hongzhang's grandson, Li Guojie (李国杰), was appointed as a board director of CMSNCo.
 Li Guojie had previously served as the Chinese Minister to Belgium (1910-1912).
-In 1924 he was elected as Chairman of the board of directors.
+In 1924 he was elected as chairman of the board of directors.